Copywriting & Content writing

 More than that, you want to pique their interest and get them to poke around, finding more and more reasons to stay and learn even more because they’re getting the idea you may be The One (sorry Keanu Reaves, you’re only ‘The One’ in fantasy movies).

-You could be the one who’ll solve the problem that’s been keeping them up at night: how do I best care for my aging loved one?
+You could be the one who’ll solve the problem that’s been keeping them up at night: how do I best care for my aging parent?
+My loved one?
 How do I solve:

-We do get it; we’ve served Care Management professionals since 2020, partnering with them to get out the words and emotions that will connect with prospects – your prospects – typically an adult child.
+We get it; we’ve served Care Management professionals since 2019, partnering with them to deliver messages that will connect with prospects – your prospects – typically an adult child trying to balance the situation and emotions of aging parents or chronically ill loved ones.

 Copywriting and content creation are two very important ways to get that done.
-Whether on a blog, social media post, web page, email, give away (we call that a Lead Magnet), your content helps your prospect feel a connection with you, understand the impact you can make, both for them and their aging loved one.
-Your content also helps Google and other search engines decide whether you belong in a SERP (that’s search engine results page) and can convince other websites to link to you.
+Whether on a blog, social media post, web page, email, webinar or give away (we call that a Lead Magnet), your content helps your prospect feel a connection with you, understand the impact you can make, both for them and their loved one.
+Your content also helps Google and other search engines decide whether you belong in a SERP (that’s search engine results page) for the person looking for your kind of profession, and can convince other websites to link to you.

-So, do we just make it all up while watching a weepy movie?
+So, do we just make it all up while consulting Chat GPT?
 No – the right language comes from knowing who, what, why and how.
 Let’s look at each:

 Who is looking for you and the care services you offer?
-How might you define them beyond ‘a dad in his 40’s’?
+How might you define them beyond ‘a mom in her 50’s’?
 The more specific you are about who you serve, the easier it will be to portray you – honestly and completely – as having the solution they seek.

 What is going on for them when they realize it’s time to make a change?
 Is dad’s thinking becoming a bit cloudy?
 Did mom have a bad fall?
-Are they having disagreements with siblings about who’ll step in?
+Are there disagreements with siblings about who’ll step in?

 We know you often speak with prospects when they’re upset, confused, stressed or even embarrassed to share their feelings with you.

 You’re the expert on what your typical prospect is facing when they see your marketing content and decide to take action on it.
-Which one is it?
-Let’s make sure we really understand that before we write a word.
+Let’s make sure we really understand their situation, their desired outcome before we write a word.

 Why did they come to you to solve their problem?
 What did they read or see that made them think: “wow, they really get me!”
-How did you really connect with them?
+What connected with them at an emotional level?
 Important to know, don’t you agree?

 Where are they looking for their solution?
 Oh man – this one’s huge!
 You may have a teenager telling you to put your messages ‘here’ while your competitor is doing something else entirely and you haven’t got any idea where your marketing investment should land.
 Well, there are only 2 considerations when you decide to make your marketing line in the sand and that decision will guide us with your content – its type, placement, and frequency.

-Uh, hang on; there’s another ‘how’ here: how do your clients want to feel as a result of using your care service?
+Uh, hang on; there’s another ‘how’ here: How do your clients want to feel as a result of using your care service?
 This is a biggie; it goes to the very heart of why someone will respond to your messaging and ultimately say yes, no, or not now.
-Marketing lives for feelings – for understanding what they are, whether they’re out there on a sleeve for all to see or hidden under guilt or embarrassment.
-In the care management world, you probably encounter hidden emotions often.
-What do you say to someone after they’ve responded to you?
-Marketing is not just about engaging someone’s attention and interest; it’s about keeping it, too.
+Marketing lives for feelings – for understanding what prospects feel when they seek you and what they should be when you’ve applied your services.
+In the care management world, you face an added challenge: your prospects often want to hide emotions – guilt, embarrassment, resentment, frustration can all be part of what they feel when they contact you and may not want you to see those feelings.
+So, your marketing role is to engage someone’s attention and interest; to let them know you understand how they might be feeling.

 As much as we’d like to write or design content for you, we need to speak with you first.
 Let’s set that up here.